Rectal prolapse: Diagnosis

+Medical history

 Patients may have associated gynecological conditions which may require multidisciplinary management.
 History of constipation is important because some of the operations may worsen constipation.
 Fecal incontinence may also influence the choice of management.

 Physical examination

 Rectal prolapse may be confused easily with prolapsing hemorrhoids.
 Mucosal prolapse also differs from prolapsing (3rd or 4th degree) hemorrhoids, where there is a segmental prolapse of the hemorrhoidal tissues at the 3, 7 and 11 o'clock positions.
 Mucosal prolapse can be differentiated from a full thickness external rectal prolapse (a complete rectal prolapse) by the orientation of the folds (furrows) in the prolapsed section.
 In full thickness rectal prolapse, these folds run circumferential.
 In mucosal prolapse, these folds are radially.
 The folds in mucosal prolapse are usually associated with internal hemorrhoids.
 Furthermore, in rectal prolapse, there is a sulcus present between the prolapsed bowel and the anal verge, whereas in hemorrhoidal disease there is no sulcus.
 Prolapsed, incarcerated hemorrhoids are extremely painful, whereas as long as a rectal prolapse is not strangulated, it gives little pain and is easy to reduce.

 The prolapse may be obvious, or it may require straining and squatting to produce it.
 The anus is usually patulous, (loose, open) and has reduced resting and squeeze pressures.
 Sometimes it is necessary to observe the patient while they strain on a toilet to see the prolapse happen (the perineum can be seen with a mirror or by placing an endoscope in the bowl of the toilet).
 A phosphate enema may need to be used to induce straining.

 The perianal skin may be macerated (softening and whitening of skin that is kept constantly wet) and show excoriation.